scor17/integers-as-a-service/README.md

 Run `npm install` and `npm run start`

 ### What did you not include in your solution that you want us to know about?
+Nothing that I didn't already mention above.

+### Other information about your submission that you feel it's important that we know if applicable.
 I implemented an auth API to get a new API key if you've lost the previous one.
 You pass your email and password and it will compare password hashes and serve up a new token if valid.

-### Other information about your submission that you feel it's important that we know if applicable.
-N/A

 ### Your feedback on this technical challenge